mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Most encounters start at Very Long or Distant ranges, when the combatants first detect one another.
-However, actual combat starts when one of the fleets moves into range of their opponents’ weapons, typically Long range.
+However, actual combat starts when one of the fleets moves into range of their opponents' weapons, typically Long range.
 For a more detailed approach, see Fleet Manoeuvres on page 122, which uses a Fleet Manoeuvre Chart to more closely monitor movement and range.